vietnamz/kube.kms.training/README.md

-# In order to run advance sample, you should have an aws account and deploy the app to eks.
-Please feel free to ask me via skype: tam.dang90
+### In order to run advance sample, you should have an aws account and deploy the app to EKS.